 Activity may still be limited after a cast or brace is removed until the bone is solid enough and the surrounding tissues have healed and become stronger.
 The tissues surrounding the bone, such as ligaments and muscles, can become stiff or weak during fracture recovery from lack of use.
 Rehabilitative exercises, including stretches, weight-bearing activities, and other exercises, may be necessary to bring the body back to full health.
 It is important not to try to rush the healing process, as this can compromise your progress and lead to further injury.

 When fractures or other serious injuries are the product of a preventable accident, the responsible party can be held liable and the injured party may be able to seek compensation for their damages, including medical expenses, loss of income, and more.
-If you believe that your injuries are the result of another party’s negligence or wrongdoing, please contact us to speak with a qualified New York personal injury attorney at Oshman & Mirisola to learn more about your legal rights and options.
+If you believe that your injuries are the result of another party’s negligence or wrongdoing, please contact us to speak with a qualified New York personal injury attorney at The Oshman Firm to learn more about your legal rights and options.

 New York and New Jersey Fracture Injury Attorneys